 Social Security Disability benefits—including monthly checks and Medicare health coverage—exist to keep you from financial ruin when you can’t work because of physical or mental health conditions.

 About 1.4 million people receive disability benefits for mood disorders.
-The lawyers at the Gary Penar Law Offices have helped people in the Spokane region, Eastern Washington State and Northern Idaho win disability benefits since 1977.
+The lawyers at the Gary Penar Law Offices have helped people in the Spokane region, Eastern Washington State, and North Idaho win disability benefits for two decades.

 HOW TO QUALIFY FOR DISABILITY BENEFITS WITH BIPOLAR DISORDER

 Social Security officially recognizes bipolar disorder in its “blue book” list of impairments that can qualify you for disability benefits.